mxlths/Piano_Helper/CurrentState.md

 *   Generates a sequence of steps based on `currentMode` and `drillOptions` (octaves, repetitions, style).
 *   Listens to `playedNoteEvent` (MIDI note-on from `App.jsx`).
 *   Validates played notes against the `expectedMidiNotes` for the current step.
-*   Handles both single-note steps (scales) and multi-note chord steps (chord search, diatonic chords).
+*   Handles both single-note steps (scales) and multi-note chord steps (chord search, diatonic chords, chord progressions).
 Chord steps require all expected notes to be played (currently order-independent within the chord) before advancing.
+*   **Automatic Stop:** The drill automatically stops (`isDrillActive` is set to `false`) if any relevant setting is changed while the drill is active.
+This includes changes to mode, root, scale, octave, chord type (in Chord Search), selected progression, any voicing option, or any drill option (octaves, repetitions, style).
+*   The `repetitions` option correctly applies to Chord Progression drills.
 *   Updates `currentScore`.
 *   Provides `currentDrillStep` data (including `expectedMidiNotes` and a `stepLabel`) back to `App.jsx` for display via `DrillControls` and `PianoKeyboard`.